 Timing: Open on all days from 9:00 hrs to 17:00 hrs

-Whether your little one is a nature lover, an outdoor enthusiast or a thrill-seeker, this is a fantastic activity to do with your kids.
-Just head over to the Abu Dhabi’s Eastern Mangrove Lagoon National Park where you can hire a kayak to explore the tranquil lagoon waters along with the mangrove forests.
+Whether your little one is a nature lover, an outdoor enthusiast or a thrill-seeker, Mangrove kayaking is a fantastic activity to do with your kids.
+Just head over to Abu Dhabi’s Eastern Mangrove Lagoon National Park where you can hire a kayak to explore the tranquil lagoon waters along with the mangrove forests.
 So what better way for your kids to discover the region’s awe-inspiring marine ecosystem?

 Location: Eastern Mangrove Lagoon Site